opentripplanner/OpenTripPlanner/doc-templates/GraphQL-Tutorial.md

 # GraphQL tutorial

-We want to go you a quick start tutorial on how to get started with OTP's GraphQL APIs.
+We want to give you a quick start tutorial on how to get started with OTP's GraphQL APIs.
 For this tutorial we will be using the GTFS GraphQL API as this is the most common one.

 First of all, make sure that you've loaded street and transit data into your instance by following